DK Rap: Reception

-Since its appearance in Donkey Kong 64, the "DK Rap" has received generally mixed reception.
+Since its appearance in Donkey Kong 64, the "DK Rap" has received generally negative reception.
 It was awarded "dubious awards" for its quality.
 It also received criticism for its use of the word "hell" despite its ESRB rating.
 1Up.com's Scott Sharkey included it in his list of the "top 5 cringe-inducing videogame raps" and claimed that it was a "100% reliable method of emptying the place" in which he took his cigarette breaks.
 He also called it one of the worst video game themes and called it "so-bad-it's-good" due to its "fundamental cluelessness".
 He stated, "Really, when I think of the improvisational musical art of the inner city underclasses the first thing that comes to mind is a tie-wearing Japanese gorilla.
 Yeah."
 Destructoid's Dale North included it in his list of the most obnoxious video game songs and joked that he imagined the Fresh Prince of Bel Air character Carlton Banks dancing to it.
 The song was performed on a pop show in Japan by a high-profile Japanese rapper.
-Composer Grant Kirkhope compared the theme's recent resurgence to popularity to the band ABBA and expressed joy that more people consider the song funny.
+Composer Grant Kirkhope compared the theme's recent resurgence to popularity, including as an Internet meme, to the band ABBA and expressed joy that more people consider the song funny.
 Video Game Music Online criticized the Donkey Konga album remix due to its new vocalist and attempt to introduce authentic rap elements.

 NGamer UK included it in their article about the "evil side of kiddy gaming" and called it "so-bad-it'll-make-your-ears-bleed rotten".
-The DK Rap was included in IGN's list of the worst in-game quotes at number eight.
+The "DK Rap" was included in IGN's list of the worst in-game quotes at number eight.
 The staff claimed that the song "comes to mind" when they think of video game's "all-time terrible moments".
 They stated that it was the "only song in history that sounds like vomit".
 Game Informer's O'Dell Harmon included it at #2 in his list of the "freshest rap songs in video games".
 GamesRadar's Bob Mackey claimed that the "DK Rap" was the biggest addition to the Donkey Kong character in Donkey Kong 64.
 Composer Grant Kirkhope stated that staff of Big Huge Games (the company at which he was employed at the time) made fun of him for the song and added that his tombstone will read, "here lies the body of Grant Kirkhope, he wrote the DK Rap, may God have mercy on his soul".
-The line "His coconut gun can fire in spurts.
+The lyric "His coconut gun can fire in spurts.
 If he shoots ya, it's gonna hurt!" was named the fourth worst game line ever in the January 2002 issue of Electronic Gaming Monthly.
 OC Weekly's Peter Mai included the song in his list of the "Top 5 Cheesiest (Yet Somehow Awesome) Video Game Songs".
 He stated, "[it is] probably the worst rap song ever written, but you know you still love it."